scalar-labs/scalardl/docs/authentication.md

 ### HMAC

 * Advantages
-    * HMAC is way faster than digital signatures.
+    * HMAC is much faster than digital signatures.
 * Disadvantages
     * Asset records and asset proofs do not have non-repudiation property.